q-256/TalismanOptimizer/README.md

 Then you can enter additional settings such as mastiff set bonus, shaman sword ability, superior set bonus...
 Once you are done inputting everything, you can click the button that says "Calculate" Finally, you can look at the results on the right side of the screen.
+Note: Base stats should include everything except talisman reforges.
+"Attack Speed Multiplier" is basically how much you value attack speed on a scale of 0-1